 Accommodation: A home from home

-At Cambridge, the Colleges provide student accommodation.
-Much more than just a hall of residence, your College is also where you do a lot of your studying and socialising, and for most it provides experiences and friendships that will last a lifetime.
+At Cambridge, the Colleges provide student accommodation for most undergraduates for at least three years.
+Much more than just a hall of residence, your College is also where you do a lot of your studying and socialising.

 The Cambridge Advantage: Accommodation guarantee

-- number one for good accommodation in the most recent Times Higher Education Student Experience Survey (2011)
+- number one for good accommodation (Times Higher Education Student Experience Survey 2013)

-- short contracts - most annual accommodation contracts are for 30-39 weeks, so you don't have to pay rent during the vacations unless you stay in Cambridge and can result in significant savings
+- short contracts – most annual accommodation contracts are for 30-39 weeks, so you don't pay rent during the vacations unless you choose to stay in Cambridge, which can result in significant savings

 - not far to travel – you won't have far to travel as College accommodation is close to the city centre and within walking or cycling distance of departments